shubham-gangpuri/Android-Interview-Questions/README.md

 27. MergeAdpater
 28. Room migration (Things need to handle)
 29. What is the issue with LiveData in case of click event handling (SingleLiveData)
-30. How to implement full custom theme in android
+30. How to implement full custom theme in android?
-31. Difference between location permissions
+31. Difference between location permissions.
-32. DarkTheme implementation
+32. DarkTheme implementation.
 33. ViewHolder saving State vs Activity saving state
 34. How to create your own view and viewgroups (methods and need to take care of)
 ```